Dover - CalaisroutesHull - RotterdamroutesHull - ZeebruggeroutesCairnryan - LarneroutesDublin - Liverpoolroutestravel informationroutes

 Before your trip, make sure you’re fully prepared by following the checklist below.

-• Research your destination - For up to date travel advice and country specific information check the Foreign & Commonwealth Office website at fco.gov.uk/travel or call the travel advice helpline on 0845 850 28 29.
+•Research your destination - For up to date travel advice and country specific information check the Foreign & Commonwealth Office advice at www.gov.uk/knowbeforeyougo.

 • Check if you need vaccinations - Visit fitfortravel.nhs.uk to find out what vaccinations or medication you might need or ask your GP.
 If you’re already on medication make sure you have enough to last you for your trip, and take a copy of your prescription just in case.

 • Get your documents in order - Check your passport will be valid for at least six months after the date of your return.
 Make photocopies of your passport, tickets and insurance documents, or store online copies on a secure data storage site.
 Find out now how your traveller’s cheques and credit cards can be replaced if lost and take emergency numbers with you.

 • Tell others your itinerary - Also make sure you tell family and friends where you’re going and leave them emergency contact details.

 • Take enough money – and have access to emergency funds in case you need them

 Don’t drive abroad unprepared - read our advice below and visit www.gov.uk/driving-abroad for more in depth information

 • Familiarise yourself with the driving laws of the country you are visiting – including local speed limits and which side of the road they drive on!

 • You should be aware that provisional licences are a national document issued within the framework of driver training and do not entitle the holder to drive outside the territory of the issuing member state